wsydney76/craft-properties-field/README.md

 Intentionally, the sub keys are the handles of the properties, not a UID.
 Which means, changing the handle of a property in the field requires a content migration.

-There is an experimental CLI included, that can be used to update the content in the database.
+There is an experimental CLI command included, that can be used to update the content in the database.

 ```bash
 craft _properties-field/change-handle entryTypeHandle fieldTypeHandle oldPropertyHandle newPropertyHandle